One woman experiences violence every 50 minutes.

 Violence against women divides society.
 As soon as women speak up the questions start, and it is one topic that everyone has an opinion on.
 What remains indisputable, however, is that violence is increasing.

 It was a cousin early last week who raped and murdered a college student in Dhaka, dumping her lifeless body at the railway station.
 He was her guardian in the city.
-He had put her dead body in a bag and left it on a train, planning to accuse her male friends.
-It would have gone off without a hitch if the bag had not torn.
 It was a shocking breach of trust in those who are meant to be our protectors when security forces raped and sexually assaulted two sisters in Rangamati.
 Go further back and you would have read about bus driver Habibur and his three helpers who raped and murdered a law student in a moving bus.

 The local grocery story, madrassah, classroom, home – these incidents are happening in familiar locations.
 Cousins, brothers, uncles, teachers – the perpetrators are familiar faces.
 People and places where safety, of all things, should never be a concern.